-Never ever slate the other parent, no matter what the children are saying, or what the children are saying with regards to the lies the other parent had told them.
-You must stick with, asking your children what they think, and just explain different opinions that people are entitled to, explain they are allowed opinions and minds of their own, yet teach them the values of respect, and also how they want to be treated and boundaries for themselves, “if you don’t like what a friends says tell them, if they do it again tell a grown up, if they do it again, explain you will not be treated that way and to leave you alone, if they do it again tell a grown-up, try to sort for yourself first, yet if you can not let them know they must tell you, so you can do all you can to help.”
+Never slate the other parent, no matter what the children are saying, or what the children are saying with regards to the lies the other parent had told them.
+You must stick with, asking your children what they think, and just explain different opinions that people are entitled to, explain they are allowed opinions and minds of their own, yet teach them the values of respect, and also how they want to be treated and boundaries for themselves, For example.
+“If you don’t like what a friends says to you explain you will not be treated that way and to leave you alone if they do it again tell a grown-up.”
+Try to help the children learn how to sort for themselves first, (age depending.) yet if they can not, then step in.
+Let them know they must always tell you, so you can do all you can to help.

-Teaching them, how to respect themselves and others, if they turn into the school bully, this will be because they’ve gone into fight mode, for all the mind games the narcissist parent plays, let them know how they feel is normal and they need to open up so you or someone else can help.
+Teaching them, how to respect themselves and others, if they turn into the school bully, this will be because they’ve gone into fight mode, for all the mind games the narcissistic parent plays, let them know how they feel is normal, and they need to open up so you or someone else can help.

 You need to make sure more than other parents do, that the children understand empathy and can put themselves into others shoes.
-Ask them “how would you feel if someone did that to you.”
-Kids are smart and will have lots of answers, only you truly know your child and how to handle it.
+Ask them “How would you feel if someone did that to you?”
+Kids are smart and will have lots of answers, and only you truly know your child and how to handle it.